geoadmin/service-stac/README.md

 ### Creating the local environment

 These steps will ensure you have everything needed to start working locally.

-These steps you need to do once to setup the project.

 - clone the repo